bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___audio__1__1.md

 The `PPB_Audio` interface contains pointers to several functions for handling audio resources.

-Refer to the [Audio](/docs/native-client/devguide/coding/audio) chapter in the Developer's Guide for information on using this interface.
+Refer to the [Audio](/docs/native-client/devguide/coding/audio) chapter in the Developer’s Guide for information on using this interface.
 Please see descriptions for each `PPB_Audio` and `PPB_AudioConfig` function for more details.
 A C example using `PPB_Audio` and `PPB_AudioConfig` follows.

 **Example:**